gmmendezp/generator-nyssa-fe/README.md

 yo nyssa-fe:component
 ```

-##### Options:
+##### Prompts:

-- `--name=<component-name>`
+- `--name`
   Name for the generated component.
-The default value is `Component`.
+The default value is `MyComponent`.
 If the name has slashes it will use it as the whole path for the component.
+- `module`
+  Name of the parent module for the component.
+Default value is `misc`.
-- `--container`
+- `container`
   Flag to determine if the generated component should be a redux container.
+Default value is `false`.

 ### Action